How Can Limitation Act Be Invoked In Matters Relating To Arbitration And Conciliation?

 - Enforcement of decrees and orders of Supreme Court and unless as to discovery, etc.-

-(2) Subject to the provisions of any law made in this behalf by Parliament, the Supreme Court shall, as respects the whole of the territory of India, have all and every power to make any order for the purpose of securing the attendance of any person, the discovery or production of any documents, or the investigation or punishment of any contempt of itself.”
+(2) Subject to the provisions of any law made on this behalf by Parliament, the Supreme Court shall, as respects the whole of the territory of India, have all and every power to make any order to secure the attendance of any person, the discovery or production of any documents, or the investigation or punishment of any contempt of itself.”

-Relevant case laws suggesting the power of the apex court under article 142.
+Relevant case laws were suggesting the power of the apex court under article 142.

 CHANDRAKANT PATIL, SHYAM K. GARIKAPATTI, SUBHASH SINGH THAKUR VS

-STATE THROUGH CBI, in this case supremes court’s power to exercise the power provided under article 142 was discussed. in which it was contended that when the question of providing complete justice arises and to do complete justice invoking the powers under article 142 becomes necessary article 142 shall be invoked and complete justice shall be done.
+STATE THROUGH CBI, in this case, supremes court’s power to exercise power provided under article 142 was discussed. in which it was contended that when the question of offering complete justice arises and to do full justice, invoking the powers under article 142 becomes necessary article 142 shall be gathered, and absolute justice shall be done.

-a point which shall be noted here is the no act or the constitution of india defines complete justice. rather the court has to decide based on the facts and circumstances as to what is complete justice. which gives it a wider interpretation.
+A point that shall be noted here is the no act or the constitution of India defines complete justice.
+Instead, the court has to decide based on the facts and circumstances of absolute justice, which gives it a more expansive interpretation.

-to give it a clear context the judgement also cited various other judgments and stated;
+to give it a clear context, the judgement also cited various other decisions and stated;

-This power has been conferred on the Apex Court only and the exercise of that power is not dependent or conditioned by any statutory provision.
-The Constitutional plenitude of the powers of the Apex Court is to ensure due and proper administration of justice and is intended to be co-extensive in each case with the need of justice of a given case and to meeting any exigency.
-Very wide powers have been conferred on this Court for due and proper administration of justice and whenever the court sees that the demand of justice warrants exercise of such powers, it will reach out to ensure that justice is done by resorting to this extraordinary power conferred to meet precisely such a situation."
+This power has been conferred on the Apex Court only, and the exercise of that power is not dependent or conditioned by any statutory provision.
+The Constitutional plenitude of the powers of the Apex Court is to ensure due and proper administration of justice.
+It is intended to be co-extensive in each case with the need for justice of a given point and meet any exigency.
+Extensive powers have been conferred on this Court for the due and proper administration of justice.
+Whenever the court sees that the demand of justice warrants exercise of such powers, it will reach out to ensure that justice is done by resorting to this extraordinary power conferred to meet precisely such a situation."

-Supreme court Bar Association vs union of india and another.
-It is one of the most important cases where the power of the supreme court for exercising power under article 142.
+Supreme court Bar Association vs Union of India and another.
+It is one of the most critical cases where the supreme court's power for exercising power under article 142.
 The petition was placed before a Constitutional Bench for passing the appropriate direction, order or declaration.
-The bench identified a single question and had to decide upon was whether the Supreme Court of India can while dealing with Contempt Proceedings exercise power under Article 129 of the Constitution or under Article 129 read with Article 142 of the Constitution or under Article 142 of the Constitution can debar a practicing lawyer from carrying on his profession as a lawyer for any period whatsoever
+The bench identified a single question and had to decide upon was whether the Supreme Court of India could while dealing with Contempt Proceedings, exercise power under Article 129 of the Constitution or Article 129 read with Article 142 of the Constitution or under Article 142 of the Constitution can debar a practising lawyer from carrying on his profession as a lawyer for any period whatsoever.

-The bench came to the conclusion that the Supreme Court under Article 129 and the High Court under Article 215 of the Indian Constitution declaring them a court of records has the power to punish them for contempt of itself.
-The Court observed that Parliament is competent to make law in relation to Contempt of Court.
-After analyzing Article 246 and entry 77 of List I of the VIIth Schedule and entry 14 of List III of the said schedule it is evident that the legislature can make a law regarding the same, but cannot take away contempt jurisdiction from the Courts which flows from the Courts being deemed as Courts of record which embodies the power to punish for the contempt of itself.
+The bench concluded that the Supreme Court under Article 129 and the High Court under Article 215 of the Indian Constitution declaring them a court of records has the power to punish them for contempt of itself.
+The Court observed that Parliament is competent to make law concerning Contempt of Court.
+After analysing Article 246 and entry 77 of List I of the VIIth Schedule and entry 14 of List III of the said schedule, it is evident that the legislature can make a law regarding the same, but cannot take away contempt jurisdiction from the Courts which flows from the Courts being deemed as Courts of record which embodies the power to punish for the contempt of itself.

-With reference to Article 142 of the Constitution of India the Court observed that when this court takes cognizance of a matter of contempt of Court by an advocate, there is no case, cause or matter before it regarding his professional misconduct even though in a given case, the contempt committed by an advocate may also amount to an abuse of the privilege granted to an advocate by virtue of the license to practice law.
+Concerning Article 142 of the Constitution of India, the Court observed that when this court takes cognisance of a matter of contempt of court by an advocate, there is no case, cause or matter before it regarding his professional misconduct even though in a given topic, the contempt committed by an advocate may also amount to an abuse of the privilege granted to an advocate under the license to practice law.
 No issue relating to his suspension from practice is the subject matter of the case.

-With a proper reading and interpretation of these judgments it is understood that the power of supreme court users article 142 is of extraordinary and wide nature . it can not be limited by the statutory provisions of any act nor legislature can take these away.
+With a proper reading and interpretation of these judgments, it is understood that the power of supreme court users.
+Article 142 is of extraordinary and comprehensive nature.
+The statutory provisions of any act can not limit it, nor legislature can take these away.

-The above mentioned text clearly indicates the power provided to the apex court by the constitution to deliver complete justice.
-Further, there is no specific guideline or rule provided by the law which explains when, where and under which circumstances the Apex Court can invoke the said article to do “complete justice”.
+The text mentioned above clearly indicates the power provided to the apex court to deliver complete justice.
+Further, there is no specific guideline or rule provided by the law, which explains when and under which circumstances the Apex Court can invoke the said article to do “complete justice”.

-In simple terms to fulfil the object of the arbitration and conciliation Act 1996 Supreme Court by virtue of article 142 has the power to apply section 34 in matters of appeal under section 37.
-Recourse to the provisions of limitation act will be in contradiction with the very purpose of the Act and will contradict the process of adjudication of justice.
+In simple terms, to fulfil the object of the arbitration and conciliation Act 1996 Supreme Court, under article 142, has the power to apply section 34 in matters of appeal under section 37.
+Recourse to the provisions of the limitation act will contradict the very purpose of the Act and reject the process of adjudication of justice.